4 years ago, I came across some articles on different kind of retirement spending.

 - If Floor and Ceiling Percentage Wider, it will be closer to the Constant Percentage Spending Strategy

-In the example above, the person have an initial portfolio of $1 mil and he intends to withdrawal 4% initially or $40,000.
+In the example above, the person have an initial portfolio of $1 mil and he intends to withdrawal 4% in the initial year or $40,000.

-The proposed spending amount is computed based on the constant percentage withdrawal way which is based on the initial withdrawal % of the portfolio.
+The proposed spending amount (proposed spending amount is the amount you are recommended to spend so as you do not breach the rules to keep within your objectives) is computed based on the constant percentage withdrawal way which is based on the initial withdrawal % of the portfolio.

 If this amount ($42,400) is out of the Ceiling and Floor boundary, the Ceiling and Floor is taken instead.
 In this case the Ceiling is burst.
 The recommended spending amount is then $42,000.